 An emergency car kit is something every driver should have and hopefully never need.
 Covering everything from running out of gas to minor car accidents, a good emergency car kit will have everything you need to stay safe and visible until either roadside assistance or the authorities arrive to help you.

 Exactly what you have in your kit depends on where you spend most of your time driving.
 Here in Nevada, it’s always a good idea to have plenty of water and something to shade you from the sun, especially in the baking hot summer months.
-If you happen to live in Minnesota, you’d be well advised to keep warm clothing on hand in case you find yourself stranded.
-To help you build up your emergency car kit we’ve suggested a few essentials and some handy extras to get you started.
+If you happen to live in Minnesota, you’d be well advised to keep warm clothing on hand if you find yourself stranded.
+To help you build up your emergency car kit, we’ve suggested a few essentials and some handy extras to get you started.

 Roadside Flares –

 If you find that you are stranded, out of gas, or have been involved in an accident, making yourself visible should be a priority.
 Road flares are a quick and easy method of making yourself extremely visible, aiding roadside recovery or the emergency services in finding you and warning other road users of an accident and potential debris on the road.

 Nearly every car owner has had to deal with a dead battery, which can occur for various reasons: temperature, battery age, faulty connections, or even leaving the headlights on while shopping.
 In these situations, it’s normally a good samaritan that comes to your aid, offering to jumpstart your car, however, without jump cables you are back to square one, so it’s always a good idea to have a set on hand.

 Regular check-ups of your car’s oil, radiator level, and brake fluid should prevent you from running into any issues on the road.
 However, if you find your car is leaking vital fluids, having extra brake fluid/oil/water to hand will allow you to get to the next service station without your engine seizing up.